itucsdb1928/itucsdb18/docs/source/user/member2.rst

       :alt: map to buried treasure

-If the login was made by admin, he can change the contents of book.
+If the login was made by admin, he/she can change the contents of book.

     .. figure:: pictures_user/A_detail.png